Top Tips to Car and Van Leasing

 If you are new to car and van leasing, there can be a lot to consider and take in.
 Understanding what contract type is best for you and the ins and outs can be quite daunting.
 Pendle Lease have a comprised a list of 5 things to help make your leasing journey that bit easier.

 5. Check for any hidden fees, including admin, doc or processing fees

-5. Check for admin, doc and hidden fees - many leasing companies charge admin and doc fees; these are additional fees that the company charges for completing the paperwork and other small tasks.
+Many leasing companies charge admin, doc and processing fees; these are additional fees that the company charges for completing the paperwork and other small tasks.
 This costs should be made clear to you from the start but it is always worth asking how much these costs are.
-At Pendle, we do not believe in charging ANY admin or doc fees at all, so this is one less worry if you choose to lease with us.
+These vary from each leasing company, and often range from £150 + VAT to £500 + VAT.
+At Pendle Lease, we do not believe in charging ANY admin or doc fees at all, so this is one less worry if you choose to lease with us.

-3. Read reviews - never just take a sales-person's word for how great their service and after sales care is.
+Never just take a sales-person's word for how great their service and after sales care is.
 After all, the customer reviews will you tell more about the business' reliability than a sales pitch will.
-To see an example of what the type of customer reviews you should look for, read through Pendle's testimonials these can be found under the About Us tab.
+To see an example of what the type of customer reviews you should look for, give our reviews a read!

 Of course, there may be more questions that need answering before you go ahead with your lease.
 Give us a call today to speak to one of our friendly staff who will be more than happy to guide you every step of the way: 01277 549500.

 On the market for a great leasing deal?
 Check out all Pendle Lease's latest offers.

 Want to be the first to know about our new deals?
 Sign up to our special offers mailing list.